First Minister anticipates ‘common approach’ to easing lockdown across UK

 “It is not an invitation for people to get in their cars and to drive long distances to exercise elsewhere,” he told BBC Breakfast.

-On Friday, Public Health Wales said a total of 1,090 people have died after testing positive for coronavirus, an increase of 28 on Thursday’s figures.
+On Saturday, Public Health Wales said a total of 1,090 people had died after testing positive for coronavirus, an increase on nine of Friday’s figures.

-A further 152 people tested positive for Covid-19, bringing the total number of confirmed cases to 11,003.
+The deaths, by health board area, were: 250 in Aneurin Bevan, 168 in Betsi Cadwaladr, 211 in Cardiff and Vale, 223 in Cwm Taf Morgannwg, 49 in Hywel Dda, 11 in Powys, 185 in Swansea Bay and two people who were resident outside Wales.

+Dr Christopher Williams, incident director for the Covid-19 outbreak response at Public Health Wales, urged the public to continue following lockdown restrictions.